Sylvia Sky, astrologer, Tarot reader, and gemstone enthusiast, is a widely published author of books and articles about spiritual matters.

 Lawsuits That Made Psychics Pay

 Many people who feel scammed are too embarrassed to sue.
 Some just take the loss and some will be satisfied with their money back.
-Psychic scams were added to Great Britain's consumer-protection law in 2008, and that's why so many sites now say "for entertainment only," a shield that most online and phone psychics have adopted.
-Under U.S. consumer law you can sue a scammer but your total award is usually limited to three times what you paid.
+Restitution is almost always partial.
+Psychic scams were added to Great Britain's consumer-protection law in 2008, and that's why so many websites now say "for entertainment only," a shield that most online, app, and phone psychics have adopted.
+Under U.S. consumer law you can sue a scammer, but your total award is usually limited to three times what you paid.

 Some who can't get their money back try other tactics.
 In 2013, a British man fell in love with his psychic, who predicted that she and he would marry.
 The man divorced his wife, sold all he owned to give money to the psychic, and after almost a year realized he'd been scammed.
 Unable to get his money back, he did all he could to publicize her scam and ruin her business.
 The psychic sued him for harassment.
 The judge in this case sided with the man, who returned to his wife.